AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-users.md

 7. Once the information has been entered, click **Add**.

-    OCS sends the invitation to the email address specified in the `Email` field.
+    The invitation is sent to the email address specified in the `Email` field.
 The `Status` column lists the new user as *Pending* until the invitation is accepted.
 If the invitation expires, the status changes to *Expired*.
 Once expired, the invitation can be resent.

 8. Once the user receives the invitation, they should log in using the identity provider you specified.
-Once they have logged in, the status of their user changes to *Active*.
+Once they have logged in, the status of their user changes to **Active**.

 ## Next step